 Q: What's included in a bodily injury claim settlement?

 A: The term "bodily injury claim" usually refers to a personal injury claim, and after an accident, compensation for all medical treatment made necessary because of your injuries is part of that claim against the at-fault party.
 Medical bills are a component of “economic damages” (sometimes also called “special damages”), which also include lost wages and other out-of-pocket losses stemming from the accident and your injuries.
 Your settlement would also include “general damages” like compensation for pain and suffering stemming from the accident and your medical treatment.

 Q: What's subrogation?

-- A: Generally, a health insurance plan or policy has a subrogation provision, which says that the health insurance company of the injured party is entitled to be paid back from the third-party wrongdoer's insurance company, once a settlement is reached, for medical treatment provided to the injured person.
-Your lawyer usually handles this, so that two things occur:
+A: Generally, a health insurance plan or policy has a subrogation provision, which says that the injured person’s insurance company is entitled to be reimbursed by the wrongdoer's insurance company, once a settlement is reached, for medical treatment provided to the injured person.
+Your lawyer usually handles this part of the settlement.

 Q: When should I settle my case?

-- A: Not until you're sure of the nature and extent of your injuries and whether you'll need continuing medical attention.
+A: Not until you're sure of the nature and extent of your injuries and whether you'll need continuing medical attention.
 This stage is called “maximum medical improvement” (“MMI” for short) and it means that you’re completely recovered from your injuries, or are as recovered as you are expected to be.
-You should know the precise extent of any future medical care you’ll require, whether you'll be able to work in the future and how the injury will affect your ability to do normal household tasks, sports and hobbies before you and your attorney discuss money with the insurance company or others.
+You should know the precise extent of any future medical care you’ll require, whether you'll be able to work in the future, and how the injury will affect your ability to do normal household tasks, sports and hobbies.
+Only then should you and your attorney discuss settlement with the insurance company or others.
 Once you’ve signed a release and accepted a settlement, you can’t “reopen” the claim by arguing that your injuries were worse than you originally thought they were.